Andrew Benintendi: Chicago White Sox (2023–present)

 On January 3, 2023, Benintendi signed a five-year, $75 million contract with the Chicago White Sox.
 Benintendi hit his first home run with the White Sox on June 16 against the Seattle Mariners off of Bryan Woo.
 In 2023, he batted .262/.326/.356 with five home runs and 45 RBI in 562 at-bats while leading all AL left fielders with four errors.

 Benintendi had a power resurgence in the 2024 season, hitting 20 home runs to match his career high set in 2017.
 However, by other metrics, 2024 was Benintendi's least productive season.
 His batting average (.229) and on-base percentage (.289) were career lows for a full season.
 Coupled with below-average defense in left field, Benintendi registered a negative wins above replacement for the first time in his career, excluding the 2020 COVID-shortened season.

-On February 27, 2025, it was announced that Benintendi would miss 4-6 weeks with a non-displaced fracture in his right hand, an injury suffered when he was hit by a pitch during a spring training game.
-He returned in time for opening day on March 27, hitting a three-run home run in the White Sox's 8–1 win over the Angels.
-On March 31, Benintendi hit his 100th career home run with a 3-run home run off Minnesota Twins starter Chris Paddack.
+On February 27, 2025, it was announced that Benintendi would miss 4–6 weeks with a non-displaced fracture in his right hand, an injury suffered when he was hit by a pitch during a spring training game.
+He returned in time for opening day on March 27, hitting a three-run home run in the White Sox's 8–1 win over the Los Angeles Angels.
+On March 31, Benintendi hit his 100th career home run with a three-run home run off Minnesota Twins starter Chris Paddack.
 On April 9, Benintendi was placed on the 10-day injured list due to a left adductor strain.
-He made his return on April 17 versus the Athletics where he went 0–of–2.
-On April 18, 2025, Benintendi recorded his 500th RBI when he hit a solo home run off of Hunter Dobbins in the top of the fourth inning.
+He made his return on April 17 against the Athletics where he went 0–of–2.
+On April 18, Benintendi recorded his 500th RBI when he hit a solo home run off of Hunter Dobbins of the Boston Red Sox in the top of the fourth inning.
 On May 7, Benintendi was placed on the 10-day injured list for the second time in the season due to a left calf strain.
-He made his return on May 23 versus the Texas Rangers where he went 0–of–2 with a RBI walk.
+He made his return on May 23 versus the Texas Rangers where he went 0–for–2 with an RBI walk.
 On September 23, the White Sox announced that Benintendi was suffering from left Achilles tendinitis and would miss the rest of the regular season.
 He finished the season with a .240 batting average, 20 home runs, 63 RBI, and a .738 OPS in 116 games.